karthikyn90/pythonapp/README.md

 # pythonapp
 This app is for learning python programming and application

-This is a branch files under readmeedit
+This is a branch files under readmeedits